0x4447/0x4447_product_s3_email/README.md

 ### Attach user to the IAM Group

-After the stack is deployed you get a IAM Group with the bare minimum policy to allow to access the S3 Bucket with the emails.
-Use this group to give access to your IAM user to S3 Email.
+After the stack is deployed you'll get a IAM Group with a policy attached that will give a user using it the bare minimum to access to the S3-Bucket to read and create emails.

 # SES Limitations